m-renaud/containers/docs/map.rst

     Map.delete :: Ord k => k -> Map k v -> Map k v
     Map.delete key m = ...

-:map:`delete` the entry with the specified ``key`` from the map ``m``, if the key doesn't exist it leaves the map unchanged.
+:map:`delete` removes the entry with the specified ``key`` from the map ``m``.
+If the key doesn't exist it leaves the map unchanged.
 Remember, maps are immutable so if you delete an entry from a map you need to assign the new map to a new variable.

 ::